Scrumptious buttermilk pie has a flaky pastry crust and creamy, custard-like filling that comes together in 5 minutes!

 Buttermilk Pie Vs Chess Pie

-Buttermilk pie is so easy to make, and aside from the buttermilk, it calls for ingredients that you probably already have in your pantry.
-It has a creamy custard filling that is both sweet and tangy.
-It gets a crunchy topping as it bakes, and every bite is delicious!
+This Southern Buttermilk Pie recipe is so easy to make!
+Aside from the buttermilk, it calls for ingredients that you probably already have in your pantry.

 So, what’s the difference between buttermilk and chess pie?
 They look very similar, but buttermilk pie typically has zest and vanilla in the filling, while chess pie typically does not include those and has cornmeal in the filling.

-Both are great, but we know you will love this sweet Southern dessert.
-It can be served room temp, cold or even warmed up.
-It’s basically yummy no matter how you serve it!
+It can be served room temperature, cold or even warmed up.
+It basically tastes yummy no matter how you serve it!